California law does not require employers to drug test their employees unless doing so is necessary to comply with federal law.

 This is true regardless of whether the marijuana was recommended to you for medical reasons.

-Random Drug Testing in California
+Is Random Drug Testing Legal in California?

 The constitutional right to privacy almost universally prohibits random drug testing in California.
 For most jobs, an employer must give notice to all current and prospective employees before a drug test.